Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 - **How many of them actually felt the need to change**
   - How many will finally take the pledge against plastic

-I plan to give my interviewees some time to look at my intial wireframes and story board and once they have, I will ask them a set of questions to gague the efficacy of my work.
+I plan to give my interviewees some time to look at my initial wireframes and story board and once they have, I will ask them a set of questions to gauge the efficacy of my work.
 I expect each interview to last about 10 minutes in total.
 The questions are listed below in my interview script.
 I do not intend on giving them a background of my work before these interviews because I want to see whether my story board is communicating the right message to the audience.
 I'll be taking notes throughout the interview and will make sure not to influence the interviewee's thoughts in any way.

 ### Interview Script

 #### Introduction :

-Hi I'd like your help in refining my website, I have drawn some initial wireframes and have arranged then in the order they would appear in my final project.
+Hi, I'd like your help in refining my website, I have drawn some initial wireframes and have arranged them in the order they would appear in my final project.
 These include some visualizations as well as text.
 I seek honest feedback from you in order to refine these.
 The final wireframes will form the basis for my website and hence need to be really effective.
 Please take a look at the wireframes before we can begin this interview.

 **1. Could you summarize this story for me in about a sentence or two?**